GaryJones/visual-subtitle/readme.txt

 Donate link: http://code.garyjones.co.uk/donate/
 Tags: subtitle
 Requires at least: 2.9.0
+Requires PHP: 5.6
-Tested up to: 3.5.0
+Tested up to: 5.5.0
 Stable tag: 1.1.0

 Allows part of a post title to be styled as a subtitle.
 It is still within the title heading, but is wrapped in a span to be styled differently.

 == Description ==

-This plugin adds a Visual Subtitle field to all post, page and custom post types that have support for a title.
+This plugin adds a Visual Subtitle field to all post, page and custom post types that have support for a title, and that use the Classic Editor.
+It doesn't work with the Block Editor.

 It allows you to include a string of text that will still be part of the post title, but be wrapped in a `span` tag, giving something like: